 What Can I Do with Corrosion Rate Values?

-Generally, as an inspector, the more analysis techniques at your disposal the better.
+Generally, as an inspector, the more analysis and online concrete monitoring techniques at your disposal the better.
 Other techniques such as half-cell potential and concrete resistivity are often used in conjunction with corrosion rate measurements.
 The higher frequency of testing (within reason) the better.
 Performing measurements over time is critical when understanding the state of the structure and estimating its remaining service-life.

 A 6-year study conducted on a highway-bridge pillar exposed to de-icing salts in Copenhagen illustrates a great example on the importance of corrosion rate testing, factors that influence measurements, and how to interpret the results (5).
 A portion of the study took corrosion rate measurements at the same locations over a 6-year span as seen in Figure 4.
 It can clearly be observed when the corrosion propagation period started.